 Access information about living with pets and animals on the Mornington Peninsula.

-Due to the Grand Final Public Holiday on Friday 30 September, Mornington Peninsula Shire facilities will have changes to their regular operational hours.
+With the holiday season around the corner, some Mornington Peninsula Shire facilities have changes to their regular operational hours.

 Discover your local events, parks, facilities, projects, Councillors, bin dates and more

 We value your involvement and encourage you to have your say on future plans and projects.